aidinhass/generalized-additive-models/README.txt

 gam.py written by Ben Autrey

+WARNING: All data in the domain X must be scaled between 0 and 1.
+This means that both training and test datasets must be scaled between 0 and 1 using the min and max across ALL data.

 This is a Python implementation of an Additive Model found in chapter #3 of Simon Wood's Generalized Additive Models: An Introduction with R.

 This is not truely an implementation of GAMs since I have not yet implemented all members of the exponential family of models, i.e. it is not "Generalized".
 This is a work in progress.